Echsecutor/beyond-did-web/README.md

 ```

 A `versionId` or `versionTime` query can be passed to the endpoint to get the
-did document metadata for a specific version.
+DID document metadata for a specific version.
 If none is passed, the metadata
 from the latest DID document are returned.
 The type `didDocumentMetaData` is not
 yet included in the
 [Did spec registry](https://www.w3.org/TR/did-spec-registries/#service-types).